 With the linear height the result can be very different

 They are even more effective if you use them on a layer and then go to the layer styles panel and add layer styles such as bevels or shadows.
-Also, when the dual brushes are applied on a layer you can also change the blending mode of the layer and create interesting color combinations of the new dual brushes.
+Also, when they're applied on a layer you can also change the blending mode of the layer and create interesting color combinations of the new presets.

-It should be noted that the dual brush is effective with the standard paint brush tool not the other tools.
-It is a pity that the dual brush does not work with all of them.
+It should be noted that the feature is effective with the standard paint tool but not the other tools.
+Sadly, some features such as this only works in one or two of the tools